If you’ve ever had trouble shutting your middle dresser drawer, then you know that people like T-shirts.

 With dropshipping, there is no delay.
 When you think of a design, you can immediately submit a new design for your online store and start selling right away.
 Throw some quick promotion behind that idea, and you could have a viral hit on your hands.

 Of course, where there are positives, there are probably some negatives, too.
 When you’re dropshipping T-shirts (or any other product), you don’t have control over things like inventory or shipping times.
 At the same time, you’re the one running customer service.
 So, those customers who are used to free 2-day shipping?
-They might get a little testy with the 3 to 5-day shipping times most T-shirt dropshipping providers boast.
+They might get a little testy with the 3-5 day shipping times most T-shirt dropshipping providers boast.

 Additionally, costs per item can be a little higher.
 Normally, if you ordered a bunch of plain, white T-shirts, you could get them for just a few dollars each.
 With the most popular dropshipping T-shirt providers, the base cost of just the shirt starts at over $7 per unit.